top of page

 Heather Black- Service Manager

-Heather is our Service Manager, where she oversees the Guide/Communicator service.
-In her role, Heather ensures that service users and members receive the necessary support from the dedicated team of Guide/Communicators.
+Heather joined Deafblind Scotland in August 2022 as the Service Manager and oversees the Guide/Communicator service, ensuring that our members receive the necessary support from our dedicated team of Guide/Communicators.
 She maintains regular contact with members, their families, and various stakeholders, working closely alongside the Team Leader, Service Coordinators, and the Guide/Communicator team.
-Heather provides guidance and support to the Guide/Communicators in their work, offering training and assisting with daily operations to ensure the smooth running of services.

-Heather joined Deafblind Scotland in August 2022, bringing with her a wealth of experience from a variety of charity roles.
-She has supported individuals with a wide range of support requirements throughout her career.
+Heather has worked for various charities throughout her career and has supported many individuals with a diverse range of support requirements.
 Heather completed her BA in Supporting and Managing Learning Difficulties and Disabilities, during which she had placements working with Deaf children in nursery and integrated school settings.
 She has also worked in different service provisions, including residential care, education, and community support.
-Since joining Deafblind Scotland, Heather has been delighted to complete her Level 3 Certificate in Working Effectively with Deafblind Manual.
-Her passion for supporting individuals with communication needs has been a constant throughout her career, particularly in the areas of Alternative and Augmentative Communication.
-Heather has enjoyed expanding her British Sign Language (BSL) skills and has embraced learning new methods of communication, including Deafblind Manual, Hands-on, and Visual Frame signing, since joining Deafblind Scotland.
+Since joining Deafblind Scotland, Heather has completed her Level 3 Certificate in Working Effectively with Deafblind Manual.
+Heather’s focus throughout her career has consistently related to communication, in particular exploring Alternative and Augmentative Communication methods.
+As a CODA (Child of Deaf Adults), Heather was raised within the Deaf community and previously worked with Deaf young people in a residential care setting.
+Heather has her British Sign Language (BSL) level 3 qualification and enjoys having the opportunity to use her BSL skills whilst working at Deafblind Scotland; supporting individuals to live independently in their homes and the community.
+Heather has enjoyed expanding her BSL skills by learning Deafblind Manual, Hands-on, and Visual Frame signing, since joining Deafblind Scotland.

 A close up of Heather smiling, she has light brown hair tied up in a ponytail, and a black